joseph-x-li/joseph-x-li.github.io/myblog/content/personal_blog/2024-04-15_magnet_charger_print/index.md

 <img src="pad.png" style="height: 350px; width: auto; border: 1px solid black;">

 It is difficult to align my airpods with the center charger.
- - If the airpods do not align, then they will not charger (obviously).
+ - If the airpods do not align, then they will not charge (obviously).
  - More annoyingly, if the airpods are slightly misaligned, they will cycle from charging and not charging roughly every 10 seconds.
  - It is not visually pleasing to have misaligned airpods.